 - Succulents, like jade plants, hens & chicks, and aloe vera

-- Snake plant (not pictured)
+- Snake plant

 - Air plant